itdxer/neupy/site/docs/layers/debug.rst

     >>> connection.output_shape
     (3,)

-Also it's possible to iterate through layers and check shapes per each layer separately.
+Also, it's possible to iterate through layers and check shapes per each layer separately.

 .. code-block:: python